Quota management in Cloudera Data Warehouse on premises

 How quota management works in Cloudera Data Warehouse

 A namespace is created when you create a Database Catalog, a Cloudera Data Visualization instance, or a Virtual Warehouse.
 At this stage, a resource pool is created with the necessary resources under the selected parent resource pool.
 You can view the resource pools on the Resource Utilization page by going to the Cloudera Management Console > Resource Utilization > Quotas tab.
-Virtual Warehouse namespaces always reserve enough resources to run at least one executor group.
+Virtual Warehouse namespaces allocate a minimum resource quota, known as the Guaranteed Quota in the UI, to ensure the operation of at least one executor group.

 If you have configured auto-scaling of the executor groups for a Hive or an Impala Virtual Warehouse and the Virtual Warehouse needs to schedule more executors for the current load, Cloudera Data Warehouse tries to increase its resource pool’s quota.
 Auto-scaling fails if the requested resource pool quota exceeds the parent resource pool’s quota.

-On activating an environment, a root.<environment-name>.cdw resource pool is created by default regardless of whether Quota Management is enabled or not.
+On activating an environment, a root.<environment-name>.cdw resource pool is created by default.
 The created resource pool is a top-level resource pool that can be assigned to any of the Cloudera Data Warehouse entities that are created under the associated environment.
 The newly created root.<environment-name>.cdw resource pool has infinite quotas set that can be modified by an administrator from Cloudera Management Console > Resource Utilzation > Quotas.

 During environment activation, a monitoring namespace and a separate resource pool are also created under the root.<environment-name>.cdw resource pool for the Diagnostic Data Generation jobs regardless of whether Quota Management is enabled or not.
 This resource pool is a leaf level resource pool associated with the monitoring namespace.